apache/incubator-brooklyn-site/documentation/install-on-server.md

 The `brooklyn.properties` is the main configuration file for deployment locations.
 Contains the connection details and credentials for all public or on-premises cloud providers, as well as controlling some application startup and security options.

-Create a `.brooklyn` folder in your home directory and download the template [brooklyn.properties]({{ site.url }}/brooklyn.properties) to that folder.
+Create a `.brooklyn` folder in your home directory and download the template [brooklyn.properties](../quickstart/brooklyn.properties) to that folder.

 {% highlight bash %}
 $ mkdir -p ~/.brooklyn
-$ curl -o ~/.brooklyn/brooklyn.properties http://brooklyncentral.github.io/use/guide/quickstart/brooklyn.properties
+$ wget -O ~/.brooklyn/brooklyn.properties {{site.url}}/quickstart/brooklyn.properties
 $ chmod 600 ~/.brooklyn/brooklyn.properties
 {% endhighlight %}